 Bestselling gifts for baby boys and girls

-Baby can make all the sounds of a symphony by hitting a few buttons.
+Baby can make all the sounds of a symphony by hitting just a few buttons on this toy.

 Babies love looking at faces, and the material of these books allows them to withstand chewing, ripping and whatever other havoc only a baby could create.